Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Tangela Allgood.
 2022.
 Biology Department Administrative Assistant.

 Jordy Gentry.
 2021.
-Biology Department Lab Supervisor for The Frazier Jelke Science Center.
+Biology Department Lab Manager for The Frazier Jelke Science Center.
 B.S., University of Memphis.

 Justin A. Porter.
 2017.
 Biology Department Lab Manager for Robertson Hall.
 B.S., M.S., University of Georgia.